Bosnia and Herzegovina national football team: Home stadiums

-Currently, the national team uses Bilino Polje Stadium as its home ground.
+Currently, the national team uses Bilino Polje Stadium as its main home ground.
+The stadium has a capacity of 15,292.
+The stadium has a grass surface.
+There are plans for a new stadium at the same site.

-Other stadiums Bosnia and Herzegovina has used are Koševo City Stadium and Grbavica Stadium.
+Other stadiums Bosnia and Herzegovina has used are Grbavica Stadium and Koševo City Stadium.

 Its training ground for domestic matches is the Bosnia and Herzegovina FA Training Centre in Zenica, which was opened in 2013 in conjunction with UEFA.